Records

 Policies

-Records can express policies which are bits of code associated to the record along with @who
+Records can express policies that are bits of code associated with the record and identified by the @who

 record R {